| Read those

 adapted pretty easily for meters with different protocols, but that

+isn't my first goal.
 In software engineering, first make it work.
 Then make

 Ability to record delta-samples VS just doing fixed time intervals